 Children's home La Buena Semilla, Peru

-With our fifth and current project we are financing the renewal of the well system and the water tower.
-The aim is to improve the water quality and hygiene of children and their carers in the La Buena Semilla children's home in the Amazon of Peru.
+With our fifth project we were financing the renewal of the well system and the water tower.
+The aim was to improve the water quality and hygiene of children and their carers in the La Buena Semilla children's home in the Amazon of Peru.

 The Isaiah Foundation is a Canadian organization that is commited in Peru for abandoned and abused children.
 The home is about 10 kilometers outside the village of Puerto Maldonado and offer a haven for 10-12 children aged 4-6 years.

-The home exists since 2009 and in the past 10 years the well system has deteriorated and the water tower is in danger of collapsing.
-Accordingly, the water quality has decreased significantly.
+The home exists since 2009 and in the past 10 years the well system has deteriorated and the water tower was in danger of collapsing.
+Accordingly, the water quality had decreased significantly.

-The renovation should not only allow better filtering to be installed in the future but also ensure clean water when the house is expanded.
+The renovation will not only allow better filtering to be installed in the future but also ensure clean water when the house is expanded.

-Responsibility e.V. finances this important investment with the help of your donation.
+Responsibility e.V. was able to finance this important investment of 5.500 US-Dollars with the help of your donation.

 Children's home Manuela, Bali